ssamot/ce888/01-Introduction.md

 * 10 weeks
 * Each week:
 	* 2-hour lecture
-	* 3-hour lab: a whole semester of Role-Playing!
+	* 3-hour lab!
 * Assessment:
 	* 2 assignments
 		* Project description (more on this later) - 15%
 		* Final application and report - 70%
+	* 10 Pages IEEE journal format
+		* No more no less!
 	* Labs - 15% (1.5% each)
 		* You **must** complete each weekly lab!

 * This is the first and only non-technical lecture!
 * *Feel free to interrupt me at any point with questions/comments*